Want to learn how to set business goals that you KNOW you’ll achieve?

 After I had achieved THAT goal, I looked around and thought, “How can I take what I’ve been doing and double it and go from three to six clients?”

-At this point, I knew I had an offer that sold, a launch strategy, and a certain number of people in my audience.
-I knew I could get some people to buy, but I wasn’t yet at the 6-figure level.
+I knew I had an offer that sold, a launch strategy, and a certain number of people in my audience.
+I knew I could get some people to buy — but I also knew that I wasn’t ready for 6-figures just yet.

 When I had reached this point, I had my launch methodology in place and I knew my numbers better than ever.